 The minimum computer configuration for FORTH is shown in Fig. 2.
 The applications for which FORTH has been used so far have included a radio telescope control system and several data collection systems.
-Computers for which FORTH systems have been written include Honeywell DDP-116 and 316, NOVA 800, Varian 620i and 620f, and IBM 360-50.
-Since all but the 360 are 16-bit machines, this manual will assume a 16-bit word length.
+Computers for which FORTH systems have been written include Honeywell DDP-116 and 316, NOVA, Varian, MODCOMP II, PDP 11, PDP 10 and IBM 360-50.
+Since most of these are 16-bit machines, this manual will assume a 16-bit word length.